-The financial report of Moly Mines Limited ("Moly Mines" or the "Company") and its subsidiaries (the "Group") for the year ended 31 December 2017 was authorised for issue in accordance with a resolution of the Directors on 29 March 2018.
+The financial report of Young Australian Mines Limited ("Young Austalian Mines" or the "Company") and its subsidiaries (the "Group") for the year ended 31 December 2018 was authorised for issue in accordance with a resolution of the Directors on 28 March 2019.

-Moly Mines is a Company limited by shares incorporated and domiciled in Australia.
-The ultimate Australian parent of Moly Mines is Hanlong, which owns 53.8% of the issued share capital.
+Young Australian Mines is a Company limited by shares incorporated and domiciled in Australia.
+The ultimate Australian parent of Young Australian Mines is Hanlong, which owns 53.8% of the issued share capital.
 The ultimate parent of Hanlong is Sichuan Hanlong Group, a private company incorporated in China.

-The nature of the operations and principal activities of Moly Mines is mining, exploration and development of mineral resources.
-The Company reviewed a number of potential merger and acquisition opportunities during 2017 and as outlined within the Operations Section of this report, Moly Mines launched a takeover bid for Queensland Mining Corporation Limited containing the White Range Copper Project, which was successfully concluded during February 2018.
+The nature of the operations and principal activities of Young Australian Mines is mining, exploration and development of mineral resources.
+The Company successfully concluded a takeover bid for Queensland Mining Corporation Limited containing the White Range Copper Project, which was commenced in 2017, during March 2018.